 Come visit the shops operated by Historic Garden League volunteers.
 Enjoy the history, architecture, contents and merchandise at the Jos.
 Boston Store.
 The Picket Fence was renovated and re-opened in late-November, 2011 as a repository of information, material and merchandise about the historic gardens of Monterey.
 Photo displays depicting the gardens are presented on the south wall of the Picket Fence.
 The photo displays are rotated on a bi-monthly basis.
 The shops have many seasonal decorations and items for sale.
 Remember that the profits from the shops are used to support local historic gardens owned by the State of California.

 Casa del Oro Garden

 The Historic Garden League, in conjunction with the State Historic Park, raised funds for the development of this showpiece garden.
-The garden is located at the corner of Scott and Pacific streets.
+The garden is located at the corner of Scott and Pacific streets in Monterey.
 The former parking lot and small garden has been replaced by an inviting, much larger garden.
-The garden theme is “white and yellow blooms set on a dapple green canvas”.
-The plantings change from season to season, year to year allowing for a garden continually “modern” in presentation.
+The plantings vary from season to season, year to year allowing for a garden continually “modern” in presentation.
 This color driven theme flowing throughout the garden makes it unique to Monterey.
 The inclusion of a water fountain, benches and walkways makes the Casa del Oro Garden the new gateway to the State Historic Park and provides the visitor with an unobstructed view from the First Theater to the Custom House Plaza.

 Doud House and the Carriage House Garden